 Counseling and Supervision

-During the 2017-2018 academic year, 14 students were enrolled in the Ph.D. in Counseling and Supervision Program.
-Since the implementation of the program, seven (7) doctorates have been awarded.
-During the past two years, we admitted a total of 7 students.
+During the 2018-2019 academic year, 15 students were enrolled in the Ph.D. in Counseling and Supervision Program.
+Since the implementation of the program, eight doctorates have been awarded.
+During the past two years, we admitted a total of 4 students.
 Our full-time students are expected to complete the program in three years and our part-time students plan to complete the program in five years.
-During the first four years of the program, our combined completion rate for full-time and part-time students in the Ph.D. in Counseling and Supervision Program has been 95%.
-All of our alumni report that they are licensed and working either full-time or part-time in counselor education, supervision, and counseling practice.
+During the first decade of the program, our combined completion rate for full-time and part-time students in the Ph.D. in Counseling and Supervision Program has been 93%.
+All (100%) of our alumni report that they are licensed and working either full-time or part-time in counselor education, supervision, and counseling practice.